Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 The project [AWS_MQTT_MutualAuth_SW_Framework](https://github.com/Open-CMSIS-Pack/AWS_MQTT_MutualAuth_SW_Framework) provides an IoT cloud application that is composed of various layers:

 - **Demo.cproject.yml**: Implements the IoT Reference example.
-- **Socket.clayer.yml**: A software layer that provides the Socket interface for internet connectivity.
+- **Socket.clayer.yml**: A software layer that provides the socket interface for Internet connectivity.
 - **Board.clayer.yml**: A software layer that provides the hardware interfaces to the device hardware.

 **Example:**

 #### Configuration Settings

 A software layer is a set of source files and pre-configured software components that can be shared across multiple projects.
-For sharing the configuration settings of software components across multiple projects, the configuration files of a [`layer`](YML-Input-Format.md#layer) are stored within the directory structure of the software layer.
+To achieve this, the configuration files of a [`layer`](YML-Input-Format.md#layer) are stored within the directory structure of the software layer.
 This separate [RTE Directory Structure](#rte-directory-structure) allows that projects can share a `layer` with common configuration settings.

 > **Note:**